Catering to Pleas for Parking Would Ruin Chicago Ave. Character

 Parking is occasionally a hassle on the street for some visitors, meaning that once in a while, someone can't find a place within 30 feet of their destination.
 More than once.
 I have watched dumbfounded as drivers parked their cars in a traffic lane at the light at Marion while they picked up a prescription or mailed a letter.
 This kind of demand, being essentially irrational, can never be satisfied. no matter how many parking lots are built; no government that caters to its most annoying citizens can do anything but mischief.

 In short, the avenue could be made more convenient only at the expense of its character.
-By making it easier to get to, you risk leaving people with no reason to go.
+By making it easier to go to, you risk leaving people with no reason to go.
 If the village wants to make itself useful, perhaps it could help the owner plant corn on the vacant land.
 That would at least qualify him for crop set-aside payments from the USDA and ease the financial pressure to sell.
 Better yet, the village could buy the lot and sell it back for a buck to anyone who promises to build a deli where a guy can get a cheese sandwich in a hurry. ●

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.

 One of Illinois’s best, and least-known, writers of his generation.
 Take note in particular of The Distancers and Road to Nowhere.

 See Home Page/Learn/

 Resources for a marvelous building database, architecture dictionary, even a city planning graphic novel.
 Handsome, useful—every Illinois culture website should be so good.